How to Write a Great Ecommerce Resume: Your Complete Guide

 Include All Your Contact Info

 The last thing you want is to be snubbed at the last second because another candidate was easier to get hold of.
-But that’s not the only reason to include all your contact info, it also shows that you’re willing to put in some effort to accommodate their preferences.
+But that’s not the only reason to include all your contact information; it also shows that you’re willing to put in some effort to accommodate their preferences.

 This is particularly important since they are considering taking you on as a potential co-worker, and if all you leave on your resume is an email address, you’re sending the message that they will have to go out of their way to accommodate you instead.